Stage #3: BOOKING

 Many people lead busy lives leaving them with little spare time, so they want to book at a time convenient to them.
 Enabling online booking on your website makes sure you cater for everyone – even those who want to book their holiday in the middle of the night.
 That’s not to say that this suits everyone – there are still people who will prefer to speak to you to place their booking.
 It is still important to include contact details on every page so if they want to pick up the phone or email you they can.
 Using an online booking service that enables you to enter bookings manually and the guest to book via your website ensures you offer the best all-round customer service, and makes it as easy as possible to place a booking.

-The next stage is Experiencing.
+The next of the 5 stages of travel is Experiencing.
 Stay posted, we look at ways to help your guests enjoy a fantastic holiday experience – so they will want to return again and again and will tell all their friends that they should too!